Fysh-Fyve/fysh/docs/Final-Presentation.md

 $3: I'm $3.

-$2: We would like to thank our sponsor, Steven Knudsen, for his support and guidance throughout the project.
+$2: We would like to thank our sponsor, Steven Knudsen, for his support and guidance throughout the project, alongside the myriad of fish puns.

-$1: We started as a compiler project for eleven engineering, but there was no operating system to run the compiled code.
+$1: We started as a compiler project for Eleven Engineering, but there was no operating system to run the compiled code.
 So we decided to privot.
 Meet Fysh-Fyve!

+<!-- Define project (5 subjective) -->

 - What does Fysh-Fyve really mean?

-<!-- Define project (5 subjective) -->

 $2: Fysh-Fyve is two projects swimming side by side.
 The first of which is a fish themed programming language called Fysh.
 The second is an FPGA RISC-V CPU